PaulaBosca/MERGE_Analysis/README.md

-# Data Analysis for the McMaster Experimental Reduced Gravity Team
+# Data Analysis for the MERGE
+This repo holds the data analysis for the McMaster Experimental Reduced Gravity Team.
-The analysis herein was written by Paula Bosca.
+The analysis was written and performed by Paula Bosca

-**TO DO**
+## TO DO
 - Clip data appropraitely so time spent above XX isn't awful and horrible unscientific.
 	- Rerun stats.

 *Backlog*
+- Update README
 - Load cells?
 - Acc data??